prakash-thunder/Price_prediction_project/README.md

 # Real Estate Price Prediction Project
 ## introduction
-Creating a Machine Learning model to predict the home prices in Bangalore, India.
-We are going to use the dataset from Kaggle.com.
-We are also going to create a single page website which will provide the front end to access our model for predictions.
+This project demonstrates a Machine learning model that predicts the home price in Banglore, India.
+It uses the dataset from Kaggle.
+It also contains a website for interaction with the machine learning model.

 ### Below data science concepts are used in this project

-  .
-Data loading and cleaning
+  - Data loading and cleaning

-  .
-Outlier detection and removal
+  - Outlier detection and removal

-  .
-Feature engineering
+  - Feature engineering

-  .
-Dimensionality reduction
+  - Dimensionality reduction

-  .
-Gridsearchcv for hyperparameter tunning
+  - Gridsearchcv for hyperparameter tunning

-  .
-K fold cross validation
+  - K fold cross validation

 ### Technology and tools used in this project

-   .
-Python
+   - Python

-   .
-Numpy and Pandas for data cleaning
+   - Numpy and Pandas for data cleaning

-   .
-Matplotlib for data visualization
+   - Matplotlib for data visualization

-   .
-Sklearn for model building
+   - Sklearn for model building

-   .
-Jupyter Notebook
+   - Jupyter Notebook

-   .
-Python flask for http server
+   - Python flask for http server

-   .
-HTML/CSS/Javascript for UI
+   - HTML/CSS/Javascript for UI
 ## Step
  1.We will first build a model using sklearn and linear regression using banglore home prices dataset from kaggle.com.